-●In emphasizing efficiency and the gains from specialization, we have given greater attention to economies of scale than is frequently the case.
-In Chapters 3 and 16, economies of scale are given billing almost equal to comparative advantage.
+- •In emphasizing efficiency and the gains from specialization, we have given greater attention to economies of scale than is frequently the case.
+In Chapters 3 and 28, economies of scale are given billing almost equal to comparative advantage.
 In our opinion, economies of scale are an important source of gain from specialization, and they should not be avoided because of the difficult analytic problems to which they lead.
-(Most of the analytic problems can be avoided in an introductory text.)
+(Most of the analytic problems can be avoided in an introductory text.) - •We consider the problem of financial instability in more detail than most other books.
+(For example, see the discussion of bankruptcies during recessions in Box 15-2, and the discussion of the Hunts' silver escapade on p.
+232.)
+In our opinion, the "Keynesian revolution" resulted in too little attention to money as a source of macroeconomic disturbance (a deficiency which has been corrected-perhaps overcorrected-in the current literature), and it also resulted in inadequate attention to the financial side of the economy (a deficiency which has not been corrected).

-- We place more than usual emphasis on externalities-both negative (Chapter 14) and positive (Chapter 15). - ●Because of our emphasis on major themes and problems, our discussion of international economics is organized differently than in most books.
-The gains from trade and the effects of protection fit into the topic of efficiency, and therefore they are included in Part 2 (Chapters 16 and 17).
-But exchange rate arrangements are most closely related to such issues as inflation and unemployment, and they are therefore included in the macroeconomic volume.
-By keeping international topics next to related domestic topics, we hope to counteract the neglect of international economics in many introductory courses - •Students are introduced to the important idea of dynamic efficiency.
+- ●We discuss the gold standard-and the problems which it raises-in more detail than most other books (pp. 235-239).
+This topic is important for an understanding of history, particularly the problem of bank instability.
+Many students are fascinated by it.
+And there has been a resurgence of interest in the gold standard, in large part because of the intractability of inflation.
+Like most economists, we oppose the return to the gold standard (particularly in its classical version, with the quantity of money determined by the quantity of gold).
+But we also believe it is important that students of economics know why. - •Because of our emphasis on major themes and problems, our discussion of international economics is organized differently than in most books.
+The gains from trade and the effects of protection fit into the topic of efficiency, and therefore they are included in Part 4 (Chapters 28 and 29).
+But exchange rate arrangements are most closely related to such issues as inflation and unemployment, and they are therefore included with other macroeconomic topics (in Chapter 18).
+By keeping international topics next to related domestic topics, we hope to counteract the neglect of international economics in many introductory courses. - Students are introduced to the important idea of dynamic efficiency.
 Any detailed analysis of dynamic efficiency has traditionally been regarded as too difficult for an elementary course.
-Initially we sympathized with this view, until we discovered that most beginning students can handle a problem like the most efficient pattern of resource use over time (optional Box 21-3). - We show how conflicts can exist not only between objectives (such as equity and efficiency), but also between groups of people in the economy.
+Initially we sympathized with this view, until we discovered that most beginning students can handle a problem like the most efficient pattern of resource use over time (optional Box 33-3). - •We show how conflicts can exist not only between objectives (such as equity and efficiency), but also between groups of people in the economy.
 For example: The theory of comparative advantage illustrates how foreign trade can increase a nation's real income.
 We go one step further, to emphasize how trade affects various groups differently.
 Low-cost imports benefit consumers, but they hurt competing domestic producers.
 It is easy for students to identify such winners and losers.
 They thereby can appreciate the irony of complaints about agricultural price supports from business executives who benefit from tariffs that prop up the prices of the goods they produce.
 Moreover, this identification of different groups (and the differences in their political power) helps the student to answer one of the basic questions raised by the theory of public choice: Why is there a difference between what the government should do, and what it does do?